Owoscaw/uni_notes/notes 1/assignments/Discrete seminar report.md

 > Add the edge of least weight that does not cause a cycle

 This will terminate when it is not possible to add an edge without creating a cycle.
 Assume that the algorithm terminates without adding a vertex.
 Since the original graph was connected, there exists a path between any two vertices and therefore there must be a an edge connecting any vertex to the rest of the graph.
 That is, $d_G(e)\geq1$ for all $e\in E$.
 Since the algorithm terminated without adding a vertex, adding the edge that connects the vertex must create a cycle.
 In this scenario, the vertex would be connected to some other vertex in the tree, which is a contradiction.
 Therefore this process always produces a tree, since we have shown connectedness is preserved, and the algorithm preserves acyclicity by nature.
 Due to the simpler algorithm, Kruskal's algorithm is often preferred when constructing a computer model of graphs.

+# The Travelling Salesman Problem:

+The Travelling Salesman Problem (TSP) is a classic problem in decision mathematics.
+This involves finding the path of least weight in a weighted network that starts at a given vertex, traversing to all other vertices in the graph and returning to the starting vertex.
+There does